HiPERCAM/hipercam/docs/telescope.rst

 ==========================================

 It is **strongly** recommended that you plot CCD defects during acquisition.
-We have created defect files ('.dft') for this purpose from flat-field and bias frames; see the note on |rtplot| above.
+We have created :ref:`defect files <defect_files>` for each camera for this purpose from flat-field and bias frames, but it's never a bad idea to look for changes.
 Flat-field defects in particular can often be hard to see, during acquistion, especially if the sky is dark.
 Plotting them can help you avoid the worst defects which you only later discover during reduction, when it is too late.
-Note that the format of the defect files has changed from the old ULTRACAM pipeline to the |hiper| one, and you won't be able to use a defect file created under one system on the other.

 Getting reduction going
 =======================

-Typically one of the first things you want to do during a run is to start a reduction which allows you to monitor the conditions, above all the transparency and seeing (and therefore the telescope focus).
+Typically one of the first things you want to do during a run is to start a reduction which allows you to monitor the conditions, above all the transparency and seeing (and therefore the telescope focus, although see the not concerning |nrtplot| above).
 For multi-CCD images it is important to measure the FWHM in all CCDs because if the cameras are not par-focal, you may have good images in one but not another, but even with just one CCD as with ULTRASPEC, one of the first things you should do is check the focus.

 The |hiper| reduction is essentially a three-step process: